openalloc/SwiftTabler/README.md

 Base defaults are defined in the `TablerConfig` module.

-- `hoverColor: Color` - accent color with opacity of 0.2
 - `tablePadding: EdgeInsets` - no padding
 - `sortIndicatorForward: AnyView` - "chevron.up" image
 - `sortIndicatorReverse: AnyView` - "chevron.down" image